lichtkind/App-Dir-Goto/README.md

 - `--list . . . . . . . . . display current list (not needed in interactive) (short -l)`
 - `--list <lname> . . . . . set <lname> as current list and display it`
-- `--list-lists . . . . . . display available list names (long for -ll)`
+- `--list-lists . . . . . . display available list names (long for -l-l)`
 - `--sort=position. . . . . sort displayed list by position (default) (short -s, -sp)`
 - `--sort=name. . . . . . . change sorting criterion to <name> (long for -sn)`
 - `--sort=visits. . . . . . sort by number of times gone to dir (a.k.a. -sv)`